SINTEF/Splipy/README.rst

 Splipy
 ======

 This repository contains the Splipy packages.
+Splipy is a python package for building spline geometries.
+It is designed primarily for analysis use, and therefore allows fine-grained control over many aspects which is not possible to achieve with conventional CAD tools.

+You can read the latest documentation `here <http://sintefmath.github.io/Splipy>`_.

 Dependencies